Kosovo and

 For your departure, we will provide transportation for you to the airport at no additional cost.

-• Private guided tours of museums, parliament, UNESCO site
+Private guided tours of museums, parliament, UNESCO sites.

 Please note that flights are not included in the price and need to be arranged by travelers themselves or with an agent.